colleenkohler/hello-world/README.md

 # hello-world
 Just another repository

 Hi Encore Group

 CK here.
 Hoping to learn and survive the Stats-Data Analysis world.
-My daughter codes but I thought I's rather sit in a vat of sludge than do code.
+My daughter codes but I thought I'd rather sit in a vat of sludge than do code.
 Maybe I'll have to change my mind.